github-tools/github-release-notes/README.md

 ### Config file

-You can create a `.gren.json` file where the task will be ran, where to specify your options.
+You can create a configuration file where the task will be ran, where to specify your options.
 The options in the file would be camelCase *e.g*:

 ```json